Vaesea/Coalesce-VS-Stev-Fantrack/README.md

 if you want to, you can put your own parts in a pull request

-you can use any part here, the license is CC-BY-4.0 which may sound scary but it means you can use anything here, but you need to give credit if you do.
+you can use any part, round or the full thing here, the license is CC-BY-4.0 which may sound scary but it means you can use anything here, but you need to give credit if you do.

 ## PARTS + CREDITS + TIMES (the credits are there just in case anyone else adds a part):